NotNANtoN/diffusion_gen/README.md

 ## Setup
+If you're using Windows, please also refer to the section below called `Setup for Windows`!

 First run `ipython3 diffuse.py` to set everything up and to clone the repositories.
 IMPORTANT: you need to use ipython instead of python because I was lazy and all git clone etc are run via ipython